bjackman/bjackman.github.io/content/posts/yx-problem.md

 need help.

 But, suddenly it pops into your head that maybe SELinux is causing a problem.
-Obviously you wouldn't disable SELinux on a production device, but it's a useful debugging step to have in your toolbox.
-And you don't know how to do it.
+Obviously you wouldn't disable SELinux on a production device.
+It doesn't really seem likely that SELInux is at fault here.
+But it's a useful debugging step to have in your toolbox, why don't you try something new?
 So here you go:

 > _You_: How can I disable SELinux on my GRUNDUS device?
 >